 How school placements work

 School placements are based on two factors.
-The first is the location of the trainee.
+The first is the home address of the trainee.
 We want to ensure that your travel time is accessible and not too time constraining.
 The second is the availability of a Partnership school in your location.
 We always limit travel time to no more than 1 hour from home.
 We will let you know your placement as soon as possible.

-The majority of our trainees stay in their first allocated placement for the Autumn and Summer Term.
-Completing their second placement in the Spring Term.
-We need to ensure that the second placement will give you a contrasting experience, so this may mean different size, socio-economic catchment, faith/non-faith for example.
-This will mean a slightly different journey for you – but we will always ensure that it is accessible, for example if you don’t drive.
+The majority of our trainees stay in their first allocated placement for the Autumn and Summer Terms, completing their second placement in the first half of the Spring Term.
+We need to ensure that the second placement will give you a contrasting experience - this may mean different size, socio-economic catchment, faith/non-faith for example.
+This will mean a slightly different journey for you, but we will always ensure that it is accessible, for example if you don’t drive.